 Emily is an enthusiastic representative of our clients’ interests.
 She brings persistence and an ability to think creatively to her work on behalf of children and families.
+She has over 12 years of experience.
 She has a special interest in underdogs, applying her labor for the benefit of LGBT families and immigrant children.
 She was the lead attorney in a recent appeal in Wisconsin about applying the marital presumption of parentage to married same-sex couples post-marriage equality, and she is retained frequently by counties and the State to serve as immigration counsel for children in foster care.
-Emily also acts as counsel to a private adoption agency, surrogacy center, and fertility clinic.
+Emily also acts as counsel to a private adoption agency and fertility clinic.

 Areas of Practice